So, you are moving to the US and you need some heads up of the cultural differences? You are in the right place, so read on!

 Directness vs. politeness

-Given the US view that time is limited and deadlines must be fulfilled, people favor direct, clear communication.
-Basically, while European people generally like to explain things, give more details, Americans usually think of it like this: Just get to bottom line, we don’t need all the details!
+Given the US view, that time is limited and deadlines must be fulfilled, people favor direct, clear communication.
+Basically, while European people generally like to explain things, give more details, Americans usually think of it like this: Just get to the bottom line, we don’t need all the details!
 Too often, conversations in the US tend to be a search for particular information.
-They won’t ask you something unless it’s very important and they may answer in abrupt manner.
+They won’t ask you something unless it’s very important and they may answer in an abrupt manner.
 They do not feel like they owe you an explanation for anything and they do not bother to be polite, so no means no and that’s it.
-It can be unusual for all of us used to being subtle in our style of communication.
+It can be unusual for all of us used to be subtle in our style of communication.
 Do not try to send them some subtle clues or indirect messages because you won’t get an answer to it.
 The usually won’t get it because they don’t expect it and are not accustomed to them.
 Always look people in the eyes while talking to them, since looking away, at the floor etc. can be interpreted as a lack of interest in what is being said.
 Do not interpret this behavior as a sign of disrespect or lack of interest.
 It is just a cultural difference, nothing more than that.

 Informality vs. formality

 In the US it is extremely important to extend the same courtesies and respect to all individuals, regardless of their race, gender, national origin etc. The idea rests in one of the founding US values that all people are created equal.
 The style of communication in US tends to be informal and it is more casual than in many other countries, reinforcing feelings of equality.
-So, it doesn’t matter if someone is older than you, has more money, comes from better neighborhood, you are regarded as equal.
-This applied to both college and non college activities.
+So, it doesn’t matter if someone is older than you, has more money, comes from a better neighborhood, you are regarded as equal.
+This applied to both college and noncollege activities.

 Individual vs. group

 People in the US tend to be very friendly on a casual basis and they are open to interactions, but usually that is limited to a certain type of friendships.
 That type is a niche friendship.
 You may wonder how do these friendships come to be?
 Well, let’s say you have tennis practices twice a week and you always see a guy you know from your neighborhood.
 You will get into a light conversation so next time you go to your tennis practice you don’t go by yourself.
-This kind of niche friendships usually don not become anything more than a casual, shallow relationship based on a mutual interest.
+This kind of niche friendships usually don’t not become anything more than a casual, shallow relationship based on a mutual interest.
 This isn’t necessarily bad, neither it means that you won’t find true friends in the US.
 It is simply one more cultural difference.
 Also, it doesn’t matter how close you think you are with some of your American friends, they usually won’t call you to their homes.
 The best advice here is to actually join some student organization or a club where you can find people who share the same interest like you.
 It will certainly make gaining new friendships easier.

 This is also a result of individualistic philosophy.
 While Europeans focus more on group welfare, Americans tend to pay more attention to their own welfare.